johnosullivan/WSP/README.md

 =============================================================================================================================

-For project we decided to go the no-sql way.
+For project I decided to go the no-sql way.
 (MongoDB)

 1) Install MongoDB at https://docs.mongodb.com/manual/installation/